lulululaulau/TrackpadDrawer/README.md

 - palm rejection (sorta)
-(if your finger or stylus (those usually work, right?) touches the trackpad before your palm and is lifted after your palm, your palm should be ignnored)
+(if your finger or stylus (those usually work, right?) touches the trackpad before your palm and is lifted after your palm, your palm should be ignored)

 The features that may or may not be added are:
 - fill